Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

   - Setup the tool chain based on a *Device* or *Board* that is defined in the CMSIS-Packs.
   - Add software components that are provided in the various software packs to the application.
 - Organize applications (with a `*.csolution.yml` file) into projects that are independently managed (using `*.cproject.yml` files).
-- Manage the resources (memory, peripherals, and user defined) accross the entire application to:
+- Manage the resources (memory, peripherals, and user defined) across the entire application to:
   - Partition the resources of the system and create related system and linker configuration.
   - Support in the configuration of software stacks (such as RTOS threads).
-  - Hint the user for inclusion of software layers are pre-configured for typical use cases.
+  - Hint the user for inclusion of software layers that are pre-configured for typical use cases.
-- Organize pre-configured software layers (with a `*.clayer.yml` file) for code reuse across similar applications.
+- Organize software layers (with a `*.clayer.yml` file) that enable code reuse across similar applications.
 - Manage multiple hardware targets to allow application deployment to different hardware (test board, production hardware, etc.).
-- Manage multiple built types to support software verification (debug build, test build, release build, ect.)
+- Manage multiple build types to support software verification (debug build, test build, release build, ect.)
+- Support multiple compiler toolchains (GCC, LLVM, Arm Compiler 6, IAR, etc.) for project deployment.

 Manual Chapters    | Content :------------------|:-------------------------